Wikia/Crusher/readme.md

 This is done by using [BeforePageDisplay](https://www.mediawiki.org/wiki/Manual:Hooks/BeforePageDisplay) hook which adds JS modules that are taking care of adding a scrollbar to a tables.
 Please note that tables in namespace `Media` or `Special` won't be affected.

-To enable extension set `wgEnableTableCrushing` config variable to true.
+To enable extension set `wgEnableTableCrushing` config variable to true (it's automatically set when loading the extension).
 ## Links
 * https://help.fandom.com/wiki/Extension:Crusher
 * https://github.com/HydraWiki/Crusher